slowernews/wisdom-tldr/README.md

 > *'Bad professionals make money off their customers, good professionals make money for their customers.' -- Jacques Mattheij*

-> *'Your work is the single greatest means at your disposal for expressing your social intelligence.'*
+> *'Your work is the greatest mean at your disposal for expressing your social intelligence.'*

 HOWEVER, companies don't care about you.
 Having a job is risky, avoid the trap of following one set career path.